GoogleCloudPlatform/dataproc-templates/java/src/main/java/com/google/cloud/dataproc/templates/databases/README.md

 --templateProperty spanner.jdbc.dialect=postgresql
 ```

+**Note**:
-**Note**: partitionColumn, lowerBound, upperBound and numPartitions must be used together.
+1. partitionColumn, lowerBound, upperBound and numPartitions must be used together.
 If one is specified then all needs to be specified.
+2. `spanner.gcs.input.table.id` supports passing query or table name.
+When you pass query at that time query must be enclosed between `()` and table name without any brackets.
+Ex: `spanner.gcs.input.table.id=(SELECT * FROM test)` for query and `spanner.gcs.input.table.id=test` for table name.

 ### Export query results as avro
 Update`spanner.gcs.input.table.id` property as follows: